-17. Disciplinary Panel Membership (Category A Cases)
+17 Disciplinary Panel Membership (Category A)

-17.1 Where the Student Misconduct Officer refers any case for a disciplinary panel, a member of the Academic Registry team (or delegated other) shall act as secretary and assign a chair and two panel members whom are suitably trained in this regard.
-The panel should normally comprise of:
+- 17.1 The Conduct and Complaints Office coordinate cases for Disciplinary Panels.
+A member of this team or delegated other will act as secretary and assign a chair and two panel members whom are suitably trained in this regard.
+The panel should normally comprise of: - i.

-- i.
 A senior (by status or length of service) member of professional services staff or academic staff; - ii.
-A member of professional services staff or academic staff - iii.
+A member of professional services staff or academic staff; - iii.
 An elected sabbatical officer of the HUSU, nominated by his or her fellow officers.
 Note there must be appropriate separation between the officer and any HUSU Advice Centre Representative providing advice to the Responding Student. - 17.2 Where possible and without diminishing panel experience or expertise, consideration should be given to the diversity of the panel members to mitigate against factors such as unconscious bias. - 17.3 The secretary is responsible for providing impartial advice regarding the regulations and overall procedure to the panel and keeping the minutes of the proceedings of the panel but must not otherwise participate in the making of decisions by the panel. - 17.4 No person who has been involved in the making, witnessing or investigation of the allegation shall be a member of the panel. - 17.5 No panel member should be from the faculty in which the Responding or Reporting Student is registered unless subject-specific academic knowledge not held by others outside the faculty is essential to proper investigation of the case; in which case, one panel member with appropriate subject-specific academic knowledge may be from the faculty in which the Responding Student is registered.

-18. Notice of the hearing and evidence
+18 Notice of the hearing and evidence